helloitsjoe/react-hooks-compose/README.md

 ## Why `react-hooks-compose`?

-`react-hooks-compose` gives us an ergonomic way to decoupble hooks from the components that use them.
+`react-hooks-compose` gives us an ergonomic way to decouple hooks from the components that use them.

 React Hooks bring with them many benefits.
 They encapsulate state logic and make